7asimon/hello-world/README.md

 # hello-world
-First assignment gfobhiofdncv jxc
+First assignment.
-I'm Abel, but my friends call me Cookie.
-So, where's the party?
+My name is Abel, but you can call me anytime ;)